An SMSF lets you take control of your superannuation and gives you flexibility.

 Did you know that a self-managed super fund also allows trustees to purchase business real property inside their super fund?

-If you already own a commercial property, it may be worth considering contributing the property to the fund as a non-concessional contribution.
+If you already own a commercial property, it may be worth considering transferring the property to the fund.

-1. Have no prior convictions for offences in respect of dishonest conduct;
+1. Have no prior convictions for offences in respect to dishonest conduct;

 2. Are not an insolvent under administration;